 Packaging Standards

-– The packaging of lighting fixtures must meet the protection requirements during transportation.
-Since lighting fixtures are typically fragile, the packaging materials should have sufficient cushioning properties.
-Generally, materials such as foam and bubble wrap are used to wrap the fixtures to prevent damage caused by collisions or vibrations during transit.
+- The packaging of lighting fixtures must meet the protection requirements during transportation.
+Since lighting fixtures are typically fragile items, the packaging materials should provide sufficient cushioning performance.
+Generally, materials such as foam or bubble wrap are used to encase the fixtures to prevent damage from collisions or vibrations during transit.

-– The packaging must also comply with Russias environmental requirements.
-For example, packaging materials should be recyclable whenever possible, and excessive packaging materials should be avoided to minimize environmental pollution.
+– The packaging must also comply with Russia's environmental requirements.
+For example, packaging materials should be recyclable whenever possible, excessive packaging materials should be avoided, and environmental pollution should be minimized.

 Labeling Requirements

-– Lighting fixtures must have clear markings.
-The markings should include basic parameters such as the manufacturers name, model, power, voltage range, and luminous flux.
-These markings help users correctly install and use the fixtures and are also a requirement of Russian market regulations.
+– The luminaire must have clear markings.
+The markings should include basic parameters such as the manufacturer's name, model number, power rating, voltage range, and luminous flux.
+These markings help users correctly install and operate the luminaire and are also a requirement of Russian market regulations.

-– Additionally, the markings must be in Russian or include both Russian and other languages (such as English) to facilitate identification and understanding by Russian consumers.
-If the markings are unclear or lack necessary information, the lighting fixtures may not be sold normally in the Russian market.
+- Additionally, the labeling must be in Russian or include both Russian and other languages (such as English) to facilitate identification and understanding by Russian consumers.
+If the labeling is unclear or lacks necessary information, the lighting fixtures may not be sold normally in the Russian market.

 III.
 Market Demand and Competitive Factors